COVID-19 Monitoring and Measures

 Current Level of Service

-Curbside pick-up, browsing, study table, computer, fax, and photocopy services.
+Curbside pick-up, In-Building: browsing, study table, computer, fax, and photocopy services.

-Face coverings are required at all times when in the library and must cover mouth and nose. *
+Face coverings are required at all times when in the library and must cover mouth and nose, except in designated areas. *

 Children under the age of 13 and not yet in seventh grade need to be accompanied by a responsible adult.